StochasticTree/rfcs/0005-serialization-standardization.md

 This keeps the integer meaningful and bumps rare.

+**Augmentation vs. a migration rung.** The two halves of the bump policy are two *different* mechanisms, and it helps to keep them distinct:

+* **Augmentation** handles additive drift *within* a `schema_version`: an older file simply lacks a field a newer writer adds.
+There is no version change and therefore no rung -- the **parser** supplies the default.
+As long as we hold the additive-only discipline, loading an older file is *just* augmentation and the ladder stays empty.
+* **A migration rung** (`vN -> vN+1`) handles a *non-additive* change -- a rename, removal, re-type, or structural-convention change.
+Augmentation cannot express these (it can default a missing `mean_forest`, but it cannot rename `forest_0` into one); the rung performs the actual key rewrite.

+So the parser's robust defaulting is what keeps rungs rare: anything we can change additively costs zero rungs, and forward-compatibility rests on the parser defaulting *every* optional field reliably -- not on the ladder.
+The sole exception at launch is `v0 -> v1` (below), which bundles all three flavors: augmentation of missing legacy fields, several rewrites (`preprocessor_metadata` -> `covariate_preprocessor`, dropping `rfx_unique_group_ids`, positional -> named forest keys), and two synthesized fields (`platform`, `cross_platform_portable`).

 **Reader rules.** A reader compares the loaded `schema_version` (call it `v`) against the maximum version it supports (`current`):

 | Loaded `v` | Action |